-If your child requires specific SEN Support, they will be given a Learning Passport which details the personal targets that they are working on for a specific period of time.
+If your child requires specific SEN Support, they will be given a Learning Passport (which are replacing IEPs at Northgate Primary School as of November 2014) which details the personal targets that they are working on for a specific period of time.
 The Learning Passport will accompany your child home, and so will enable you to view their targets regularly and monitor their progress.
 Additional to parents' evenings, you may wish to discuss these targets more frequently, and this can be done by post, email, over the telephone or in person via a booked appointment with the class teacher.